codesinger/shu/doc/shu-manual.md

+#### list-c-prefixes ####
+[Command]
+ (Function: shu-list-c-prefixes)

+List all of the file prefixes found in the current project, if any.
+See the doc-string for *shu-project-split-file-name* for further information about extracted file prefixes.

 #### list-c-project ####
 [Command]
  (Function: shu-list-c-project)

-Insert into the current buffer the names of all of the code files in a project.
+Insert into the current buffer the names of all of the code files in the current project.

+#### list-completing-names ####
+[Command]
+ (Function: shu-cpp-list-completing-names)

+List all of the names that are used to do a completing read of a file name along with the names of the actual files to which they map.

+#### list-project-names ####
+[Command]
+ (Function: shu-cpp-list-project-names)

+List all of the names in a project with the names of the files to which they map.

+#### list-short-names ####
+[Command]
+ (Function: shu-cpp-list-short-names)

+List all of the short names in a project with the names of the files to which they map.